Annabella Busawule Johnson

 * Dynamic * Engaged * Focused * Motivated *

-Annabella Busawule Johnson is the Founder and President at Diplomat256 Association, Uganda and a Founding Director at ROHOConsulting, Uganda Ltd. She is a well-traveled Humanitarian Technologist who advocates for the effective and innovative use of Information and Communication Technology in the Humanitarian Enterprise and Diplomacy.
+Annabella Busawule Johnson is the current Communication and Technology Linkage Attaché at the Consulate General of the Republic of Uganda in Austria.
+She is also the Founder at Diplomat256 Association, Uganda, and a Founding Director at ROHOConsulting, Uganda Ltd. She is a well-traveled Humanitarian Technologist who advocates for the effective and innovative use of Information and Communication Technology in the Humanitarian Enterprise, Diplomacy and Peace Building at large.

-She strives to use her knowledge and expertise in Software Engineering to support and enable global conflict transformation, peacebuilding, and reconciliation.
+She strives to use her knowledge and expertise in Software Engineering to support and drive global conflict transformation, peacebuilding, and reconciliation.
 Prior to starting Diplomat256 Association, she worked as an International Civil Servant at the preparatory commission for the Comprehensive Nuclear Test Ban Treaty Organization at the United Nations base in Vienna, Austria.

 She has also worked for several software development companies in the private sector, NGOs, and educational institutions which gave her the opportunity to serve on several Board of Directors, university senate, executive teams, and organizational staff councils.

 Notable is her 7 years as the first African female Software Configuration Manager for The Comprehensive Nuclear Test Ban Treaty Organization(CTBTO).
 At CTBTO she also served as Secretary and member of the Joint Consultative Panel for the Staff Council.

 Annabella has great strengths in practical, emotional and cognitive intelligence.
 She is a compassionate, resilient and driven leader who is gifted in listening and mentorship.
 She thrives on challenges, particularly those that expand the team and organization’s reach to bring harmony to society and transform conflict.

 Annabella holds a BSc.
 Computer Information Systems from Valdosta State University, an MSc. in Software Engineering from the University of Brighton.